bregeabe/NMU-antibiotics-2024/antibiotic-report.md

 **R3** - The only users permitted are staff and students in the lab.
 An initial log in screen will appear and prompt for email and password.
 The email will be the users NMU email and password is users choice, please use fake passwords.
 - Note: This is not real authentication and the user is not tied to an account.

+**R4** - To clear all patients and specimen, the professor or staff can enter a code to clear all entries.
+This would be useful at the start of new semesters.

 ## Security

-**R4** - Minimal security measures will be taken with patients information as that information will be made up.
+**R5** - Minimal security measures will be taken with patients information as that information will be made up.

-**R5** - Passwords for logging in will not be saved and only present to simulate logging into a hospitals system.
+**R6** - Passwords for logging in will not be saved and only present to simulate logging into a hospitals system.

+## Future Changes

+- Every action may have a staff assigned to it.
+For example, if a new patient was added, it would show who created the form for the patient.